Peace Studies (PCS)

 - At least one course must be selected from each of the following three tracks.
 Courses must be taken from at least two departments.
 When possible, students wanting any of these courses to count toward the minor should notify the instructor at the start of the course.

-Courses in this track will address the questions: What are the origins of global conflict, whether historical or contemporary, among nation-states or other international factors?
+Courses in this track will address the questions: What are the origins of global conflict, whether historical or contemporary, among nation-states or other actors?
 How have peace and justice movements evolved in response?

 - POL-130 International Relations